snikproject/virtuoso-import-docker/README.md

 - `DBA_PASSWORD`: The virtuoso password.
 It should be the same as what you provide to the `tenforce/virtuoso`.
 - `VIRTUOSO_IMPORT_DIR`: The location of the models to be imported.
 It should be linked as a common volume to `tenforce/virtuoso` and the importer.
 The path should also be the same within both containers.
+- `GIT_REPO`: The URL of the repository used via `git clone`.

+Either you run the container

+- with /virtuoso/import.sh as command for importing data from the volume or
+- you use /virtuoso/git_import.sh for importing data one time from the repository or
+- without any command in order to enable cron for pulling the repository every 5 minutes.

 # Information for the future